ARTS CAMP DAILY SCHEDULE

 Each day campers and staff return to their cabins to relax after lunch.
 Campers write letters (yes, real letters!), play quiet games, and nap.
 We run a very active program, and this mid-day rest is essential for everyone.
 Every day during rest period, ‘WBAY’ camper radio broadcasts pre-recorded camper produced radio shows including music shows, talk radio, radio plays and more

-Nearly every day there is an impromptu performance or showing from a group of campers at 5 PM: work-in-progress from the dance classes, original songs by camper-formed bands, instrumental or vocal ensembles, and short performances and exhibitions of all types set all over the beautiful Ballibay campus.
+Nearly every day there is an informal performance or showing from a group of campers at 5 PM: work-in-progress from the dance classes, original songs by camper-formed bands, instrumental or vocal ensembles, and short performances and exhibitions of all types set all over the beautiful Ballibay campus.
 Campers proceed directly from the Five-O'Clock Special to the dining hall for dinner.

 Visit our food page for menus, chef bios, and details on our outstanding foodservice; emphasizing fresh, local, and sustainably-produced foods.